News

 Summit Calendar

-March 19 (Thursday) 5-6 PM: The March meeting of the DSA Board of Directors.
-Look for an agenda at https://www.donnersummitca.com/dsa-meetings-info/ during the week before.
-Directions to the meeting location will be included.
+May 21 (Thursday) 5-6 PM: The May meeting of the DSA Board of Directors.
+Find an agenda at https://www.donnersummitca.com/dsa-meetings-info/ early in the week preceding the meeting.
+Directions to the meeting will be included.

 Resorts

-Auburn Ski Club offers alpine, nordic, snowboard, and biathlon programs including 25 km of groomed trails.
+ASC Training Center (formerly Auburn Ski Club) offers alpine, nordic, snowboard, and biathlon programs including 25 km of groomed trails.
 ASC specializes in training for competition and sponsors events.
-Check their web site — https://www.asctrainingcenter.org — for information.
+Check the ASC web site — https://www.asctrainingcenter.org — for more information.

 Avalanche Report